-(1) The proposed agreement(s) for administrative, executive, and medical director services (including a detailed description of all tasks, duties, responsibilities, and accountabilities [TDRAs] related to the services to be performed);
+- (1) The proposed agreement(s) for administrative, executive, and medical director services (including a detailed description of all tasks, duties, responsibilities, and accountabilities [TDRAs] related to the services to be performed) - (2) All agreements for similar positions at the employer entity, including the scope of services to be performed under each of those agreements, the annual hour requirements, and annual compensation paid to each medical director

-- (2) All agreements for similar positions at the employer entity, including the scope of services to be performed under each of those agreements, the annual hour requirements, and annual compensation paid to each medical director; - (3) Documentation regarding the board certification, qualifications, and tenure of those physicians performing services under all similar medical directorship agreements; - (4) Documentation of offers made to previous (or other existing) medical directors; - (5) Documentation regarding the medical staff's need for administrative direction (based on clinical activities, hospital research efforts, community outreach programs, etc.); - (6) The employer's medical staff bylaws and roster; - (7) Timesheet records and the time spent and work performed by the physician on each service subject to the medical directorship agreement; - (8) The size of the employer, number of patients, acuity levels of patients, and the specific needs related to the particular service line; - (9) The number of committees and meetings that require the medical director's involvement and/or attendance, as well as the average frequency and duration of each committee and meeting; - (10) Documentation that the employer (at least) annually assesses the effectiveness of the medical director in performing his or her TDRAs, as well as the commercial reasonableness of the contract; and, - (11) Descriptions of quality programs, including centers of excellence and "never event"24 committees.
+- (3) Documentation regarding the board certification, qualifications, and tenure of those physicians performing services under all similar medical directorship agreements - (4) Documentation of offers made to previous (or other existing) medical directors - (5) Documentation regarding the medical staff's need for administrative direction (based on clinical activities, hospital research efforts, community outreach programs, etc.) - (6) The employer's medical staff bylaws and roster - (7) Timesheet records and the time spent and work performed by the physician on each service subject to the medical directorship agreement - (8) The size of the employer, number of patients, acuity levels of patients, and the specific needs related to the particular service line - (9) The number of committees and meetings that require the medical director's involvement and/or attendance, as well as the average frequency and duration of each committee and meeting - (10) Documentation that the employer (at least) annually assesses the effectiveness of the medical director in performing his or her TDRAs, as well as the commercial reasonableness of the contract - (11) Descriptions of quality programs, including centers of excellence and "never event" committees preventable, and serious in their consequences for patients," thereby indicating a serious problem in the safety and credibility of the health care provider.
+Additionally, CMS indicated that such "never events,' like surgery on the wrong body part or mismatched blood transfusion, cause serious injury or death to beneficiaries, and result in increased costs to the Medicare program to treat the consequences of the error."
+"Eliminating Serious, Preventable, and Costly Medical Errors-Never Events," Centers for Medicare & Medicaid Services, May, 18, 2006.

-The review of these documents by the valuation analyst, as well as results from interviews with employer management and physicians, will serve as the basis for supporting the development of the certified opinion related to the scope of services to be performed.25
+The review of these documents by the valuation analyst, as well as results from interviews with employer management and physicians, will serve as the basis for supporting the development of the certified opinion related to the scope of services to be performed.
+25